-Access Right Function Update If selected, an electronic signature is required to save modified data files.
+Access Right Function Require Signature on File Update If selected, an electronic signature is required to save modified data files.
 Signatures can be performed by any user with the Perform Signature option selected in the Set Policies tab.

 Troubleshooting and Diagnostics